When building apps or websites, follow these practices for professional-quality output.

 - Rate limit: Per-plan deploy-rate cap (shared between manual and auto)

-- Caching: CloudFront cache is automatically invalidated on production deploys.
+- Caching: the Gipity CDN cache is automatically invalidated on production deploys.
 Dev deploys use short cache TTLs.

 - File hosting: Use